 Errands, Timing, and Almost-Empty Shelves

-After some playtime and a bit more normalcy, I took Eve and the girls home.
-Their grandma watched Isabella so Eve and I could run an errand together.
+After some playtime and a bit more normalcy, I took Eve and her children home.
+Someone in Eve’s household watched my daughter so Eve and I could run an errand together.

-We went to The Up Store in Orlando—a deeply discounted store that requires qualification to shop at.
+We went to a discount store a little farther away—a deeply discounted store that requires qualification to shop at.
 It was Eve's first time there.

 Unfortunately, I took her on the wrong day.